Originally published on Maddyness UK

 In ‘doing’ mode, you put your mind and body under pressure to perform.
 Driven to reach your goals, you push yourself into low (or even high) levels of stress.
 When you are stressed, your accessory breathing muscles – shoulders, neck and chest – become overused, creating tension in these areas.
 Pressure can lead to the clenching of stomach muscles, and this stops you from accessing calming belly breathing.

-Here are three ways to undo tension:
+Here are three ways to undo tension to free up time and headspace:

 - Lie in semi-supine position to allow for free belly breaths.
 You should be on your back, knees drawn up and feet flat on the floor.
 Once you are in this position, it requires no muscular effort to stay there.
 Your belly will feel soft, the perfect state for practising two to ten minutes of deep belly breathing.
 This undoes tension and calms your nervous system.